 Custom fit mouthguard - Your mouthguard is less likely to contract bacteria and other germs if it stays in your mouth the entire game.
 Unlike conventional mouthguards, SISU guards have been scientifically tested and proven to carry no bacteria for this very reason.
 The perforations allow for better flow of saliva and prevent bacteria from pooling in the mouthguard.

 Sharing is NOT caring - It's a no-brainer to the adults, but it may not be as obvious for kids.
 When kids have the same color mouthguards it can be easy for them to confuse.

 Brush your teeth before putting on your mouthguard - Carry a travel toothbrush and toothpaste in your gym back to do a quick clean up in the locker room.

 Clean your guard - Follow these easy steps for a squeaky clean mouth guard.

 Carry a back up - Always carry a back up mouthguard in case your primary guard gets dirty or damaged

 Replace your mouthguard - Just like with a toothbrush, bacteria can build up over time.
 Mouthguards should be replaced every season.

 Don't let your guard make you sick.
 You belong out there on the field, not in bed.
-Keep it clean and covered so it can protect you longer and more effectively.
+Follow these mouthguard safety tips to keep it clean and covered so it can protect you longer and more effectively.